jenneration/ReadMe-Generator/READMEsample.md

 - [License](#license)

 ## Description
-A cli application that generates a professional Readme for your next GitHub project
+A cli application that generates a professional readme for your GitHub projects

 ## Installation
-`node.js` `npm inquirer`
+`node.js` and `npm inquirer`

 ## Usage
-Install required packages.
-Open a terminal and to initialize type `node index.js`
+Intall required packages, open a teriminal, and type `node index.js` to initialize the app

 ## Contributing
 Contributions to this project are welcomed.
 There are a few ways you can do that: